GenesysCloudBlueprints/update-ms-teams-user-presence-blueprint/blueprint/index.md

    ![Create the client secret](images/0DCreateClientSecret.png "Create the client secret")

-6. Make a copy of the client secret value to use later.
+6. Make a copy of the client's secret value to use later.

    :::primary
    **Note:** Client secret values cannot be viewed or retrieved later.